Outcry over Russian teenage model's death

 The Chinese Global Times state newspaper said she died of blood poisoning.
 The Siberian Times, an English-language newspaper in Russia, alleges that the teenager, from the Russian city of Perm, died of meningitis.

-It claims that this was compounded by exhaustion following "a gruelling fashion show in Shanghai".
+It says that this was compounded by exhaustion following "a gruelling fashion show in Shanghai".

 Carrie Fang, the chief agent for ESEE who was at Vlada's side when she died, said the young Russian had enjoyed the two months she spent in China before her death.